Jack Sharkey: Boxing career

-A fight held in Yankee Stadium later that year gave Sharkey the United States heavyweight title when he knocked out former light heavyweight champion Tommy Loughran.
+A fight held in Yankee Stadium later that year gave Sharkey the United States heavyweight title when he knocked out former light-heavyweight champion Tommy Loughran.
 This victory earned him the opportunity to fight for the vacant world title against the German contender Max Schmeling on June 12, 1930.
 Sharkey was disqualified in the fourth round after delivering a punch that landed below Schmeling's belt.
 This was the first time in boxing history that the heavyweight championship was won on a foul since Joe Goss in 1876.

 In October 1931, Sharkey defeated Italian heavyweight, Primo Carnera and was then given another chance to fight for the title.
 On June 21, 1932, at the Madison Square Garden Bowl in Long Island City, New York, Sharkey defeated Schmeling in a controversial split decision to win the championship.
 Sharkey lost the title on June 29, 1933, in his second fight with Primo Carnera.
 This meant that Sharkey was the first heavyweight champion in history to both win and lose the championship against a European fighter.
 Floyd Patterson repeated this feat when regaining the title against Ingemar Johansson, having lost it to the Swede in their first fight.
 Oliver McCall then became the third such heavyweight champion when he beat Lennox Lewis for the WBC title in 1994 before losing it to Lewis's countryman Frank Bruno the following year.
 In recent years, with the proliferation of European-born world heavyweight champions, fighters such as Chris Byrd and Hasim Rahman have also won and lost their championships against European opposition.
-Sharkey's distinction is noteworthy, however, as Schmeling and Carnera were, respectively, only the third and fourth Europeans to win the world heavyweight championship.
+Sharkey's distinction is noteworthy, however, as Schmeling and Carnera were, respectively, only the second and third Europeans to win the world heavyweight championship.

 Later in life, Sharkey would allege that his second fights with both Schmeling and Carnera were fixed.
 He took a year off, fought four mediocre fights, and then fought Joe Louis on August 18, 1936, losing by knockout in the third round.
 This made him the only man to fight both Dempsey and Louis.

 Sharkey then retired with a record of 38-14-3 with 13 knockouts.
 As the Cyber Boxing Zone website describes him, "Sharkey had good skills, could hit with power, box well and take punishment when he set his mind to fight; But, he was an erratic, 'up-and-down' boxer who never seemed to put all his skills together consistently; when he was good, he was very good but when he was bad, he was awful."